how to install proxmox on raspberry pi

 That’s the official definition, but to clarify, it’s a solution you can use to host virtual machines and containers with a simple web interface.

-Personally, I’m used to VMWare ESXi (that you can also install on a Raspberry Pi) and a bit of Hyper-v, but I haven’t used Proxmox on production servers in my system administrator job.
+Personally, I’m used to VMware ESXi (that you can also install on a Raspberry Pi) and a bit of Hyper-v, but I haven’t used Proxmox on production servers in my system administrator job.
 From what I have seen on the Raspberry Pi, it seems interesting.

 I already explained on this website how to use QEMU on Raspberry Pi, you can see it as an interface for it (I know that’s probably far too restrictive, but it’s a simple way to see it).
 QEMU is a great tool to create virtual machines, but as everything is done via command lines, it’s not the easiest solution for beginners.
 Proxmox can be a way to make this easier.